Prepare your evaluation dataset

 Pairwise model-based metrics

-The following example shows an open-book question-answering case to demonstrate a sample dataset for pairwise model-based metrics.
+The following open-book question-answering example shows a sample dataset for pairwise model-based metrics.

 prompts = [